Frequently Asked Questions

 Q: I’m a junior faculty member.
 Who should write me a letter of recommendation?

 A: A letter isn’t required for a junior faculty member, but will probably work to your advantage.
 Any senior economist is fine.
-Letters usually come from a dissertation advisor, coauthor or department chair.
+Letters usually come from a dissertation advisor, coauthor or department chair, but can come from any senior economist who can speak to your research and you.

 Q: How long is the fellowship period?